JohnRyland/RealTimeScheduler/README.md

 and determines the next task to run.

-There is some visualization of the schedule as it runs and this is currently just working on macOS (although it has been made to work on other platforms previously).
+There is some visualization of the schedule as it runs and this is currently just working on macOS and linux (although it has been made to work on other platforms previously).

 See the screenshot of what it should look like while running: